Kasia Babis: Politics

 In 2015, she joined the newly founded left-wing political party Razem.
 She ran in the 2015 Polish parliamentary election on Razem's Lublin candidate list.
 She received 631 votes.
 In May 2016, she was elected to Razem's National Council.
 In September 2016, she organized demonstrations in Lublin against the proposed legislation to ban abortion in Poland, as part of the nationwide Black Protest movement.
-She left the party in 2018.
+She had left the party by 2023.

+Music

+On 26th June of 2026 she posted her debut single titled "love witch" which she created in collaboration with compositor and music producer Radek Baranowski.
+She also created a music video for that song, featuring herself and Dominik Bos.